top of page

 2026 Gracemar Capital™ All Rights Reserved.

-Contact Information:📞 Phone: 862-849-7567📍 Based in Tampa Bay, Florida | Serving Nationwide
+📞 Phone: 862-849-7567📍 Based in Tampa Bay, Florida | Serving Nationwide

-• Market Risk: Real estate note investing involves inherent risks, including the potential loss of principal.
-Past performance of any asset is not a guarantee of future results.
+Investment Risk: Real estate note investing involves inherent risks, including potential loss of principal.
+Past performance is not a guarantee of future results.
+Gracemar Capital™ may purchase notes directly for its own portfolio in addition to facilitating connections between third-party buyers and sellers.

 bottom of page